SFTP journey

 Add/Modify SFTP Configuration: Find the section related to

-.
+Subsystem sftp.
 If it exists, it may look like this:If it doesn't exist, you can add it.
 After that, add a new section for the

-user.
-Place this below theSubsystem sftp
+karluser.
+Place this below theSubsystem sftpline:Set Permissions: The

-must be owned by root and not writable by anyone else.
+ChrootDirectorymust be owned by root and not writable by anyone else.
 Adjust permissions as follows:For any subdirectories where

-:Restart SSH Service: After making changes, restart the SSH service to apply the configuration:
+karlshould upload files, you can set ownership tokarl:Restart SSH Service: After making changes, restart the SSH service to apply the configuration:

 Testing: